jkbonfield/htslib/BGZF2.md

 file type detection, rapid parallel decoding, and internal indices.

-In order for standard zstd tools to be able to skip past these custom meta-data frames, the skippable frames have a specific data layout:
+In order for standard zstd tools to be able to skip past these custom meta-data frames, the skippable frames have a specific data layout of a 4 byte magic number (0x184D2A50 to 0x184D2A5F), a 4 byte frame length N, and then N bytes of frame specific payload.

+We use the skippable magic number 0x184D2A5B as a BGZF2 frame.
+We further subdivide this into BGZF2 frame types as follows:

-- 4 bytes of magic number: 0x184D2A50 to 0x184D2A5F
+- 4 bytes BGZF2 frame magic number: 0x184D2A5B
 - 4 bytes of remaining frame length "N"
+- 1 byte of BGZF2 sub-type
+- 1 byte of sub-type specific version number
-- N bytes of meta-data
+- N-2 bytes of meta-data

-This combination of skippable frames means the following tools can decompress a bgzf2 file: bgzf2 data:
+This combination of skippable frames means the following tools can decompress a bgzf2 file:

 - "zstd".
   This provides single threaded streaming decode.

-- "pzstd", from Zstd's contrib/pzstd directory.
-  This provides a parallel decompression capability.

 - "seekable_decompression" from Zstd's contrib/seekable_format directory.
   This provides random access via byte ranges in the uncompressed data.